Term Dates and FAQs

-Sixth Form applicants attend an online interview with the Head of Sixth Form and require an average of Grade 6 across their GCSEs including English and Maths, and a Grade 7 in their chosen A Level subject.
-Verbal Reasoning tests are also required for Bursary applications.
+Sixth Form applicants attend an interview with the Head of Sixth Form and require an average of Grade 6 across their GCSEs including English and Maths, and a Grade 7 in some chosen A Level subjects.

 My daughter is at a state school – I’m worried she won’t have covered the right topics.
 Should I get extra tuition for my daughter in preparation for the exam?
 Are past exam papers available?